nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [go-kubectx](https://github.com/aca/go-kubectx) 5x-10x faster alternative to kubectx.
 Uses client-go.
 * [kubevious](https://github.com/kubevious/kubevious) is open-source software that provides a usable and highly graphical interface for Kubernetes.
 Kubevious renders all configurations relevant to the application in one place.
 * [Guard](https://github.com/appscode/guard) is a Kubernetes Webhook Authentication server.
 Using guard, you can log into your Kubernetes cluster using various auth providers.
 Guard also configures groups of authenticated user appropriately.
-* [octant.dev](https://octant.dev/) Visualize your Kubernetes workloads.
-Octant is an open source developer-centric web interface for Kubernetes that lets you inspect a Kubernetes cluster and its applications.

 ## Demos
 * [kubernetesbyexample.com 🌟🌟🌟](http://kubernetesbyexample.com/)